Export to PDF

 Eat an adequate, healthy diet that includes good sources of iron to prevent deficiencies.
 Vegetarian sources of iron should be combined with vitamin C in the same meal, for example, a bell pepper-bean salad, spinach with lemon juice, or fortified cereal and berries.

-If you notice or discover that treatment for iron deficiency is needed, contact your healthcare provider who will assess iron status and determine the exact form of treatment.
+If you notice or discover that treatment of iron deficiency is needed, contact your healthcare provider who will assess iron status and determine the exact form of treatment.